jlvdb/yet_another_wizz/docs/source/api.rst

     :figwidth: 100%
     :alt: API flowchart

-    Flowchart indicating the relationship between the most important classes and functions in `yet_another_wizz` used for redshift estimation.
+    Example flowchart indicating the relationship between the most important classes and functions in `yet_another_wizz` used for redshift estimation.